NicolaBernini/BlockchainAnalysis/README.md

 # Updates

+## 2019-04-15

+- Added [PR](https://github.com/NicolaBernini/BlockchainAnalysis/pull/10) implementing in Haskell the Binary Searach with Recursion and Maybe Monad on a List of Generic Type

 ## 2019-04-05

 - Added a [PR](https://github.com/NicolaBernini/BlockchainAnalysis/pull/9) implementing in Haskell a Function providing Factors Decomposition for a given number so for example